afontcu/afontcu.dev/content/blog/software-blunder.md

 What I came up to discover is that this applies to my daily job, too.

-You are not supposed to find the hidden gem, you know?
-The ultimate feature that makes your product skyrocket or its performance to improve a thousand times.
+We are not supposed to find the hidden gem.
+You know, the ultimate feature that makes your product skyrocket or its performance to improve a thousand times.

-You could do so if you had infinite time to think, analyze the position and act accordingly.
+We could do so if we had infinite time to think, analyze the position and act accordingly.
 But that's not the case.

-As in chess, you're simply supposed **not to blunder**.
+What if, as in chess, we were supposed **not to blunder**?

-You're supposed to take small, safe steps **that** leave you better than you were right before.
-Or exactly the same, [depending on your context](https://medium.com/@kentbeck_7670/the-product-development-triathlon-6464e2763c46).
+That would mean we would need to make software just slightly better.
+Then, rinse and repeat.

-Now – you don't have opponents here.
-Well, there's your competition, but that's way more… indirect than when you play chess.
+Now, software allows you to take a move back.
+That's a huge benefit – you're not allowed to do so in chess.
+However, opportunity cost comes into play.
+That's something to bear in mind.
+Taking a small step back is way cheaper than a giant leap.

-Yet, some software decisions might be really bad for your product and your business.
-There's also the opportunity cost – there are many good things you could be doing instead of making that terrible move.
+Some software decisions can be really bad for your product and business.
+In chess, making a terrible move spoils the whole game.
+Software nature is not so black and white, but still.

-By the way, feel free to translate *"that terrible move"* to *"that feature nobody is gonna use"* or *"that new framework that we need to start using on production"*.
+By the way, feel free to translate *"terrible move"* to *"a feature nobody is gonna use"* or *"a new framework we need to start using on production"*.

 Truth hurts.